unclebob7/FancyVoice/README.md

 ## 1 Environment
 * Platform: Android API:25(minAPI:21)
-* Version: FancyVoice V1.0 (underdeveloped)
+* Version: FancyVoice V1.3.1 (underdeveloped)
 ### 1.1 Gradle details
-You could refer to the following configure to gradle
+You can refer to the following configuration of Gradle

 ```
 /*app/build.gradle*/